-Database builders fulfill the need for custom internal tools without the hefty price tag of hiring a programmer.
-Coding custom software can not only be expensive, but also difficult and time consuming if your business doesn’t already have the resources available.
+Database builders fulfil the need for custom internal tools without the hefty price tag of hiring a programmer.
+Coding custom software can not only be expensive but also difficult and time-consuming if your business doesn’t already have the resources available.
 Startups and small businesses, for example, could find a database builder to be a resourceful tool as it allows you to formulate a solution that doesn’t put a strain on the purse strings.
 Even larger corporations whose IT departments were looking to cut down on costs could benefit from a database builder, too.

 Databases are ideal for storing information over a long period of time, also information that requires constant updating.
 If this is what you need to do with your data, building a database is the way to go.

 If you’ve started looking into a database builder, chances are you already have an idea of what kind of internal tool you were after.
 If you’re still a little unsure, asking yourself these questions could help paint a picture:

 - What kind of data do you need to collect and/or store?

 - What is the purpose of this data, and what will your team/business do with it? (‘views’ and ‘pages’)